 On the bright side, Hopkins says that shrinking your guest count is an easy way to save.
 “Then you can also go crazy with the details.”

-Like Dobbins and Hopkins, Joelle Parks, owner of Magnificent Moments Weddings, is also adapting her business model to accommodate the changes in her clients’ plans.
+Like Dobbins and Hopkins, Joelle Parks, of Magnificent Moments Weddings, says the company is also adapting to accommodate the changes in clients’ plans.

 She’s now offering a package specifically for those who have had to reschedule their weddings and need help with the postponing process, like contacting vendors.
 She says she’s seeing a lot of couples do what the Schroeders did, where they tie the knot legally in a small ceremony, then celebrate with a larger party with family and friends at a later date, noting she could envision a world where this trend lingers post-COVID, too.